Nikki Coghill: Career

-In 2007, Coghill joined the cast of long-running Australian soap Neighbours, as Miranda Parker, who is the wife of Steve Parker, and the mother of Bridget Parker and Riley Parker.
-In 2009, Coghill, as well as Eloise Mignon and Steve Bastoni, made public that they were leaving Neighbours.
+In 2007, Coghill joined the cast of long-running Australian soap opera Neighbours, as events organiser Miranda Parker – wife of Steve Parker, and mother of Bridget Parker and Riley Parker.
+In 2009, Coghill, together with Eloise Mignon and Steve Bastoni departed Neighbours.
+Mignon, who played her daughter Bridget, wanted to leave the series to continue her studies.
+Without Bridget, the writers felt Steve and Miranda were not viable as characters.